umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/upgrading/version-specific/umbraco11-breaking-changes.md

 ---
-meta.Title: "Breaking changes going from Umbraco 10 to 11"
-meta.Description: "In this article we list the breaking changes between Umbraco 10 and 11"
+description: "In this article we list the breaking changes between Umbraco 10 and 11"
 ---

 # Breaking changes